-To help parents during the crisis the nursery is offering amended terms to reduce fees for parents who are advised to self-isolate or who do not qualify as critical workers.
-The Government has just now issued further measures to support wages & businesses.
-This combination will enable the vast majority of parents & the nursery weather this storm and be prepared to return to normal provision when the illness is under control.
-The Prime Minister talks of a three month target but this could be substantially reduced when testing tools for infection or anti-body are more widely available.
+To help parents during the initial crisis the nursery offered amended terms to reduce fees for parents who were advised to self-isolate or who have not returned to their usual attendance.
+But Government has issued less onerous restrictions & continuing measures to support wages & businesses (Furlough or Job Retention Scheme).
+These will enable the vast majority of parents & the nursery to weather this storm and be prepared to return to full provision when the virus is deemed under control following vaccination roll-out.

 Even though children are low risk, we have increased our cleaning, sanitising, resource & toy management to reduce contact throughout the day.
 You will see the bubble notices when you visit our nurseries.
 And, we still enjoy plenty of outdoor activities & exercise in the fresh air.
 This is Lauren & charges on one of her famous Wellie & Splash Walks in Meyrick Park, just minutes away from the nurseries.

 From 01 January 2021, both nurseries are again open for all children.
 New parents & those from other settings & schools which have decided to remain closed may register at the Bournemouth Day Nursery & Talbot Woods.
 You may also join our Home Learning Programme & Pre-School Leavers' Course.